It’s Time to Get Your Head in the Clouds!

 First, make sure that you understand the individual service provider’s privacy policies, terms of use, intellectual property safeguards, and recommended methods for assuring the security and integrity of your data.
 Also ask the important questions such as “What To Do With Your Invention Idea?” because this can be a crucial information when it comes to safeguarding intellectual property.

 Secondly, always back up essential information.
 This can mean creating a print-out, saving a Web-based document as a file or a screen shot, or copying essential information to your hard drive or an FTP (File Transfer Protocol) storage site.
 An FTP site allows you to store and share documents or files that are too large for regular email.
 Yes, FTP sites are also Cloud computing sites—an example is www.4shared.com, but there are many similar sites.
+When engaging in website development, it’s crucial to ensure that backups of all relevant files and data are readily accessible.

 Third, be certain to safeguard your password.
 Realize that when you share access to your Cloud computing sites with an administrative assistant or colleague, they may gain access to your billing and credit card information unless the site allows for different levels of access.
 Some Cloud computing sites offer a group membership, so that you can provide access to several employees or partners while keeping your own account information private.
 Other programs make it possible to designate an “administrator” who can access everything except the billing/payment information.
 If you must share your password with an assistant, keep track of which passwords have been shared and be sure to change your password if your relationship with the assistant ends.

 Small businesses and solo professionals also benefit by gaining access to valuable online services and software which would be prohibitively expensive to license on an individual basis, and which would require significant investment in servers and personnel to install and manage in-house.
+Additionally, partnering with an App Development Company can provide tailored solutions to further enhance your business operations.

 For big productivity gains and lower costs, get into the Cloud!